sabi-31/My_Perfect_Arch-linux/README.md

 # 1. Introduction and Credits
 > I started this project as a personal reference document, but ended up formatting it as a guide since I think it will be helpful to many people out there who want the same type of install.
 I will walk through and explain the rationale behind all the steps from beginning to end, towards installing what is (subjectively) a perfect arch linux install.

-Please note that this IS NOT meant to be a replacement of the official arch installation documentation, it's just how I did it.
+>Please note that this IS NOT meant to be a replacement of the official arch installation documentation, it's just how I did it.
 If you haven't already, read the [official guide](https://wiki.archlinux.org/title/Installation_guide) and try that out in a VM and understand what is happening.
 Then if you want a system like me, follow this guide for reference.

 ### Main Features of this install:

-1. BTRFS Filesystem with Snapper for snapshots and rollbacks.
-2. Secure Boot
-3. Unified Kernel Images
-4. Full Root Filesystem Encryption + Auto TPM unlocking.
+1. Full Root Filesystem Encryption + Auto TPM unlocking.
+2. BTRFS Filesystem
+3. Snapper snapshots and rollbacks
+4. Secure Boot
+5. Unified Kernel Images
-5. Dual Boot (Existing Windows Install on a separate drive).
+6. Dual Boot (Existing Windows Install on a separate drive).
-6. ~~Snapshot Booting with rEFInd btrfs.~~
+7. ~~Snapshot Booting with rEFInd btrfs.~~
-7. System Maintainence and Best Practises.
+8. System Maintainence and Best Practises.

 ### I have tested it on the following hardware: